 The visual workflow builder is incredibly flexible.
 We were able to map customer journeys with tags, filters, and actions in one flow without it getting messy.
 Plus, the on-site pop-ups feature added a powerful top-of-funnel layer.

-That said, there’s no free plan or trial, and the learning curve is a bit steeper than beginner tools.
+That said, the learning curve is a bit steeper than beginner tools.
 However, if your store is growing and you’re serious about optimizing every touchpoint, Drip is a worthwhile investment.

 drip-automation